Matty-El/urban-attiva/README.md

 ## Deployment

-GitHub has been used for hosting the Urban Attiva website repository and the Gitpod used as the IDE.

-The Code Institute template was used for the initial creation of the repository which can be found on Github [here](https://github.com/Code-Institute-Org/gitpod-full-template).

-To use this template click 'Use Template' at the top of the repository, name the repository, decide on whether the repository should be public or private, and then click 'Create Repository'.
-From the repository that has just been created select the green Gigtpod button and a workspace for your project will be created.

-### Deployment via Heroku
+### Deployment on Heroku

-1. Go to [Heroku.com](https://id.heroku.com/login) and login or create and account.
+1. Log in to [Heroku.com](https://id.heroku.com/login) or create an account.
-2. On your personal there is a 'New' button on the top-right of the screen - click this button and select 'Create new app'.
+2. On your personal dashboard click the 'New' button on the top-right of the screen.
-3. Enter your app name - it must be unique, lowercase and dashes instead of spaces.
+3. Enter your app name.
 4. Select the region closest to you and click 'Create app'.
-5. Install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names
+5. Install 'dj_database_url' and 'psycopg2' via the CLI using pip3 install
->* pip3 install dj_database_url
+-   pip3 install dj_database_url
->* pip3 install psycopg2
+-   pip3 install psycopg2
-6. Login to Heroku via the CLI using your Heroku credentials
+6. Log in to Heroku via the CLI using your Heroku credentials
->* 'heroku login -i'
+-   'heroku login -i'
-7. Run migration on the Heroku Postgres -
+7. Run migration on the Heroku Postgres
->* 'heroku run python manage.py migrate'
+-   'heroku run python manage.py migrate'
 8. Create a new super user for this deployed version
->* 'heroku python manage.py migrate'
+-   'heroku python manage.py migrate'
 9. Install 'gunicorn' and then freeze to your requirments.txt
-10. Create the 'Procfile' note the capital 'P' and add :
+10. Create the 'Procfile' and add the following:

->* web: gunicorn `your-app-name`.wsgi:application
+-   web: gunicorn `your-app-name`.wsgi:application

 11. Disable Heroku from collecting static files -
->* 'heroku config:set DISABLE_COLLECTSTATIC=1 --app `your-app-name`
+-   'heroku config:set DISABLE_COLLECTSTATIC=1 --app `app-name`
 or enter key DISABLE_COLLECTSTATIC and value 1 in your Heroku app settings config vars
 12. Add the host name to your settings.py file, under ALLOWED_HOSTS
->* ALLOWED_HOSTS = ['`you-app-name`.herokuapp.com', 'localhost']
+-   ALLOWED_HOSTS = ['`app-name`.herokuapp.com', 'localhost']
 13. To set the environment variables open the Heroku app settings tab and select 'Reveal Config Vars'
-14. Add the following variable keys and the values you have included in your django app settings file:
+14. Add the following variable keys and the values that have been included in your django app settings file:
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - DATABASE_URL